What is a Data Warehouse?

 We can see multiple columns with issues that would be difficult for an analyst to understand or make use of.
 Let’s see how this table could be reconfigured to become useful for analytics.

-How Data Warehouses are different from Data Lakes
+How Data Warehouses differ from Data Lakes

 Use modeling to create a clean version of the schema where all of the above inconsistencies and points of confusion are addressed.
 This will be your company’s Data Warehouse.
 It will enable more users to understand and use the data.
 You can remove a few irrelevant tables for analysis but most of the focus should be on cleaning up columns.